cagancayco/academic-kickstart/content/project/functional-connectome/index.md

 **Principal Investigator: Dr. Jason Druzgal, UVa Dept. of Radiology**

 Previous research has found that individuals can be identified by their functional connectome: a map showing how different regions of their brain are connected.
-Finn et al achieved 93% accuracy when identifying 126 subjects using high-res resting state function MRI scans acquired over two days<sup>1</sup>.
+Finn et al achieved 93% accuracy when identifying 126 subjects using high-res resting state functional MRI scans acquired over two days<sup>1</sup>.
 Researchers from the UVa Functional Neuroradiology Lab sought to answer two questions:

 1. Are the characteristics of an individual's functional connectome durable over several months, as opposed to over two days?